 Are rose hip oil and rose hip seed oil the same thing?

 “They are the same thing and are harvested from the seeds of rose bushes.
-They are known for being rich in vitamins, antioxidants and essential fatty acids like omega-3 (linolenic acid) and omega-6 (linoleic acid),” says Dr. Khetarpal.
+They are known for being rich in vitamins, antioxidants and essential fatty acids like omega-3 (linolenic acid) and omega-6 (linoleic acid),” explains Dr. Khetarpal.

 Benefits of rose hip oil